 We created a saving system and it has really helped us over the years.
 Checking our balances takes about 5 minutes a month and our rates have been consistently higher than most of the brick and mortar options around us.

-If you have a high yield savings account, such as Ally Bank (open an account today) or CIT Bank (open an account now), you can also speed up the process of building your savings.
+If you have a high yield savings account, such as Ally Bank (open an account today) or Capital One 360 (open an account now), you can also speed up the process of building your savings.
 We use Ally for some of our savings needs and they have given us great service. they have no minimum balance and are offering competitive rates.
 What’s great is that you don’t have to switch banks – Ally with work with your current banking system.

 Thoughts on Getting Ready for 2013